Accounting (A Level)

 This subject is for those who have a real interest in contemporary environmental issues and have a good level of interest and skill in science.
 Environmental Science connects the fields of Biology, Chemistry, Geography, Geology, Physics, and Law by covering aspects of climate, ecology, quarrying, mining, energy conservation, land management and wildlife conservation.

 Film Studies combines the study of contemporary American and European cinema with the history of film.
 It develops skills of analysis through the study of the formal elements of film (shots, editing, sound etc) and how they make meaning for the audience.
 Equally important are the wider social and political contexts of films and the course considers the way film has reflected the culture which produced them.
 The course covers a range of film movements including fiction and non-fiction, mainstream and experimental cinema.

-This is an exciting new course, which will help you to learn about food and nutrition, whilst developing your practical skills.
+This is a two year modular course, which will help you to learn about food and nutrition, whilst developing your practical skills.

 First and foremost, learning French is the pleasure of learning a beautiful, rich, melodious language, often called

 the language of love.
 French is also an analytical language that structures thought and develops critical thinking,

 which is a valuable skill for discussions and negotiations.

 For students with a significant interest and strength in Mathematics, Further Mathematics is enjoyable, rewarding, challenging and empowering.
 A Level Mathematics must be also taken alongside this course i.e. students will be taking double mathematics for at least the first year and they must take two other A Level subjects alongside double mathematics in year one.
 There is the option of continuing Further Mathematics to A Level in the second year.

 Are you interested in how the world works and the natural environment?
 Do you have an interest in the economy and global